Golf Academy of America Advisory Board

 Whether it's mentoring future trainers or fostering youth golf programs, Brent's passion and background will serve him well on the Golf Academy of America Advisory Board.

-Jock Olson, Vice President of Marketing and New Business Development for ForeTees
+Jock Olson, PGA, Vice President of Marketing and New Business Development at ForeTees

 With "Jock" as his given name, Jock Olson jokes that it worked out well for him to end up with a career in sports.